SachinJalan/SachinJalan.github.io/docs/index.md

 ## The Work

-In the initial part of the period I developed a deeper understanding of the Material Point Method and tried to code the 1-Dimensional version of the Material Point Method in Taichi Lang.
-I was successfull in generating a 1-Dimensional example in Taichi Lang.
-In the later part of the period I worked along with the mentor in developing the diff-MPM library in JAX.
+In the initial part of the period I developed a deeper understanding of the Material Point Method, Automatic Differentiation, JAX, Taichi Lang and tried to code the 1-Dimensional version of the Material Point Method in [Taichi Lang](https://github.com/SachinJalan/diffmpm-taichi).
+We were successful in running a simple forward solver and inverse solver in Taichi.

+[Taichi](https://www.taichi-lang.org/) is a modern programming language designed for high-performance numerical computing.
+Its unique features, such as support for automatic differentiation, GPU acceleration, and explicit parallelism, make it a good choice for implementing complex simulations like the differentiable MPM.

+Having implemented example the method in Taichi lang I developed better understanding in the diff MPM method.
+In the later part of the program I worked along with the mentors in developing the diff-MPM library in JAX.

 ### Repositories